 Lastly, if you copied and pasted a password, it will be available for others to see in the history.

-How to Delete Part or All Clipboard History
+How to Delete Partial or All Clipboard History

 To fix these issues, you can clear the history that your computer is storing.
 There are several different ways to do this.